 Choose a topic to watch videos that answer real-life questions

-Do you live independently?
+Q&A: Do you live independently?

-Going Home After Spinal Cord Injury
+Independent Living After a Spinal Cord Injury

 I live independently.
 I got remarried, I live in a ranch style home.
 Actually, we lost our home in a fire little over a year ago.
 And so, even though the house was accessible then, it’s more accessible now because we’ve rebuilt it.
 I have an elevator—not many people can say that “I have an elevator.”
 I have a front porch I can go out on, I couldn’t go out on my front porch before.
 My house is completely ADA compliant.
 It’s awesome, I mean that was a blessing in disguise.